Making New Friends: 24 Skills & Activities for Kids (2026)

 4. Pairing Students

 A simple but effective strategy used by teachers is pairing students to work on a task together.
-A “buddy system” for a new student or pairing a shy child with an outgoing one can create instant connections.
+A "buddy system" for a new student or pairing a shy child with an outgoing one can create instant connections.
+Tools like the team builder generator can help teachers create balanced pairings quickly.
 Working toward a shared goal often builds a natural bond and can be the spark that starts a new friendship.

 5. Friendship Goal Setting